waylonwilliams/ai-database-manager/README.md

 ## how to use

+View the releases tab on the side of this repo to download the distributable for your system

-As this is still somewhat of a WIP, I haven't built the executables and probably won't until I begin to move on to something else.
-For now, you can clone this repository and run the app locally.
+Alternatively, you can clone this repo and run the app locally by running the following commands

 ```
 git clone https://github.com/waylonwilliams/min_mysql.git